THESE ARE SOME SERIOUS TIMES!!!

 There was a time when helping the poor meant something more than publicity and doing a good deed didn’t mean getting something in return.
 A time where children respected their elders and the elders set a good example.
 A time where a community could be just that, a community.
 Now it’s a war zone, divided through politics.
 A time when freedom meant something.
 Now we’re all slaves to our own making.

 A time where we encouraged children to strive for greatness, like Mandela, Martin Luther King, Sir Lynden.
-Sir Milo Butler, Buddy Hield, Ronnie Butler, et al; but now they strive to be like Kanye, Kim K., Kodak, Drake, Buju.
+Sir Milo Butler, Buddy Hield, Ronnie Butler, et al; but now they strive to be like Kanye, Kim K., Miley Cyrus, Justin Beiber.
 What has this earth come to when having a boyfriend defines your worth, and how many girls you’ve slept with makes you even more popular?

 This is the age where a girl is considered a dyke if she’s a little boyish, where apparently guys aren’t allowed to do anything girlish (not even play with their sisters) because it’s considered “gay”.
 A time where we discriminate against someone’s sexual orientation, where you not only discriminate but harass and emotionally abuse them.